Creativity · Vision

 Quirky Light

-Dorothy Perry is a Chicago based photographer of intimate family stories.
+Dorothy Perry is a portrait photographer of the Divine.
+Contact at perryportraitart@gmail.com.

 Photography · Practice · Vision